kiboschool/course-programming-1/src/lessons/files/project.md

 ## How should you work together?

 You need to communicate about work splitting and areas of responsibility.
-You will implement a function with small features, try to communicate who is responsible for which feature.

-For instance, each student can take more responsibility to support a specific feature within code:
+Decide who will be responsible for each of the features of the project.

+Here's one way you might split up the work:

+- Discuss the plan for the project
+- Pair program on creating the destination folders and the File Categorization
-- Team member 1: Size threshold feature
+- Team member 1: implement the Log Retention feature
-- Team member 2: Log windows feature
+- Team member 2: implement the Large Files size threshold feature
+- Both: test that the code works as expected

-If you are working by pair programming, make sure to switch roles between code snippets so each of you get the chance to write and review code.
+When you are pair programming, make sure to switch roles so each of you get the chance to write and review code.
+Both of you need to know how all the code works in your project, even for the parts you did not write.

 ---